-Despite that, she wrote one of the first and most definitive books about business blogging, The Corporate Blogging Book.
-Published in 2006 by Penguin Portfolio, her book is also available in a new, updated edition for Kindle.
-That means it can be read on almost any device, including iPad and smartphones.
+She is the author of one of the first and most definitive books about business blogging, The Corporate Blogging Book (Penguin/Portfolio, 2006).
+Her book is available in a new, updated edition for Kindle.

 Debbie has been quoted as an expert on corporate blogging in The New York Times, The Wall Street Journal, The Washington Post, Fortune, BusinessWeek, CNN.com and many other venues.
 She has written for The Guardian, the Huffington Post and numerous other publications.

-She founded Voxie Media because she is passionate about books and because the publishing revolution means that eBooks are what come after blogging.
+She founded Voxie Media, a boutique imprint and publishing services company for business and nonfiction authors, because she is passionate about books.
+The publishing revolution means that eBooks are what come after blogging.

 She believes in short, rigorously-edited and beautifully-designed books that get quickly into readers’ hands (and onto their e-readers).
 Short books can spread important ideas and make the world a better place.